-In 2004, The Congressional Management Foundation surveyed Senate and House staff .
+YES!!
+In 2015, the Congressional Management Foundation surveyed Senate and House staff.
 Their findings showed that if a member of Congress has not arrived at a decision on an issue:

-- 99% of staffers surveyed said that in-person visits from constituents have "some" or "a lot" of influence over the member's decision. - 96% of staffers said that contact from a person who represents many constituents (e.g., organization leader) has "some" or "a lot" of influence over the member's decision. - 92% of staffers said that a lobbyist's visit has "some" or "a lot" of influence on a member's decision. - 88% of staffers said that phone calls have "some" or "a lot" of influence on a member's decision. - 83% of staffers said that individualized postal letters have "some or "a lot" of influence over a member's decision. - In general, the staffers surveyed agree that personalized letters, faxes, and emails are more effective than form letters, faxes or emails.
+- 94% of staffers surveyed said that in-person visits from constituents have "some" or "a lot" of influence over the member's decision. - 94% of staffers said that contact from a person who represents many constituents (e.g., organization leader) has "some" or "a lot" of influence over the member's decision. - 92% of staffers said that individualized email messages have "some" or "a lot" of influence on a member's decision. - 88% of staffers said that individualized postal letters have "some or "a lot" of influence over a member's decision. - 84% of staffers said that phone calls have "some" or "a lot" of influence on a member's decision.

+In general, the staffers surveyed agree that personalized letters.faxes and emails are more effective than form letters, faxes or emails.
 (Note: NAC leaves its preformatted letters to Congress editable so that they may be personalized.)